Marketcircle/AXElements/docs/Debugging.markdown

 Or look at the AXElements source code for that matter.
 The source is well documented and hopefully not too clever, so it shouldn't be too hard to figure things out.
-Logging bugs may be difficult since there is no bug tracker for AXElements and the original developer isn't around anymore.
+You can log AXElements bugs on Github where the source is being hosted.

 Though, sometimes the problem will be a MacRuby problem and the best way to get it fixed is to